crowdcover/moabi/_posts/blog/2014-04-07-presets-and-id.md

 ![Search and edit presets.](https://farm6.staticflickr.com/5465/13779214503_f817a133ce.jpg)

 The modifications in iD are a bit crude because this is a proof of concept.
 We realize that there's a lot of room for improvement.
-Since we are still getting a handle on how everything works in iD, there are several questions that came up during this process, such as -
+Since we are still getting a handle on how everything works in iD, there are several questions that came up during this process, such as:

 - We created a new mode for the preset editor to separate the interactions in the browse and edit mode.
 Is this a good approach?